NicoleCondeDuque/NicoleCondeDuque/README.md

 ### 👩🏽‍💻 About Me

-Frontend Engineer with experience building production-ready applications using **React, Angular, and TypeScript**.
+Frontend developer with experience in business and product design, building production-ready applications using React, Angular, and TypeScript.

-With a background in **Business Administration and Product Management**, I bridge business strategy and engineering execution translating complex requirements into intuitive, scalable user experiences.

 I collaborate across cross-functional teams and focus on writing clean, maintainable code that supports long-term product growth.